prakharmrsl/easypcceo.github.io/pages/graphics-cards/gtx-1080-ti/power-supply.md

 ### Fully-Modular
 ![fully modular power supply example](/img/gpu/1080ti/power-supply/fully-modular.jpg){: .img-right .img-small}

-Finally, we reach the Fully-Modular power supply options.
+Finally, we reach the fully-modular power supply options.

-Fully-modular power supplies are for the user that absolutely needs maximum possible customization because in a Fully-modular power supply, every cable has the ability to be removed from the power supply.
+Fully-modular power supplies are for the user that absolutely needs maximum possible customization because with a fully-modular power supply, you can remove every cable from the power supply as you wish.

-Unfortunately, this does mean that the extra engineering that goes into these power supplies can be explicitly seen in the cost as Fully-modular power supplies cost a helluva lot more than the other two types.
+Unfortunately, this does mean that the extra engineering that goes into these power supplies can be explicitly seen in the cost as fully-modular power supplies cost a helluva lot more than the other two types.

 This does come with one added benefit, however, in that the cost also reflects their reliability.

+We wrote an awesome guide abou whether or not you need a modular power supply, which you can read by clicking [here](/need-modular-power-supply/).

 ### Power Supply Wattage